Gaia-Maria/jogos-API-DB/README.md

     "storageCapacities":["500GB","1TB"],
     "numberOfPlayers":["1","2","3","4"],
     "available":true,
-    "description":"The Xbox One is a home video game console developed by Microsoft.
-Announced in May 2013, it is the successor to Xbox 360 and the third base console in the Xbox series of video game consoles."
+    "description":"The Xbox One is a home video game console developed by Microsoft..."
      __v: 0
 },
 {